cyrus/high-dimensional-explorer/README.md

 +Req:	Linux 2.6.x or greater

 Compiler:
-+Req:    g++ 4.2 or greater with libgomp included (for Linux, MacOS X)
++Req:    g++ 4.2 or greater with libgomp included (For Mac OS X, you may need to download gcc using port, fink or brew)

 Text Editor:
 +Rec:     Mac OS X: TextWrangler, BBEdit or any other text editor.
-+Rec:     Linux, other Unixen: emacs, vi or other text editor
++Rec:     Linux: emacs, vi or other text editor

 Dependent Software Libraries:
 The GNU Unicode String Libraries
-On Linux, please install this package:
+On Linux and Mac, please install this package:

 % sudo apt-get install libunistring-dev